freenas/freenas-docs/userguide/snippets/alertevents.rst

 The %brand% alert system provides a visual warning of any conditions that require administrative attention.
-The :guilabel:`Alert` icon in the upper right corner has a red notification badge that displays the total number of unread alerts.
+The :guilabel:`Alert` icon in the upper right corner has a notification badge that displays the total number of unread alerts.
 In the example alert shown in
 :numref:`Figure %s <alert2a>`,